Rosemount® NGA-CLD

 Possible symptoms of ozone starvation (O3): poor linearity; bad CGA results; failed RATA; poor raw counts on span gas (and low signal delta).

-• The Darlington Pair power transistor that controls current to the sensor chip’s Peltier cooler will fail
+2. The Darlington Pair power transistor that controls current to the sensor chip’s Peltier cooler will fail:

-• When reassembling technicians can cause stress on the ACU02 (the CPU board that sits on top of the BPR (backpressure regulator) by not routing the ribbon cables neatly; this will break solder connections on some very sensitive chips.
+3. When reassembling, technicians can cause stress on the ACU02 (the CPU / controller board that sits on top of the BPR [backpressure regulator]) by not routing the ribbon cables neatly; this will break solder connections on some very sensitive chips causing hard failures (digital faults) or the very frustrating intermittent failures.

 [later] a discussion of chemiluminescence